 Learn how to draw a great looking Muscles with easy, step-by-step drawing instructions, and video tutorial.

-By following the simple steps, you too can easily draw a beautiful Muscles.
+By following the simple steps, you too can easily draw a perfect Muscles.

 If you're aiming to become a good artist, an integral step is becoming skilled at drawing the human form.
 The placement of muscles, or musculature, is vital, whether you're drawing a comic book character or a realistic sketch.